hilary217/cs184-final/README.md

-#Volumetric Scattering Rendering
+# Volumetric Scattering Rendering

-Introduction is available at [docs/index.html](https://github.com/hilary217/cs184-final/master/docs/index.html)
+Introduction is available at [docs/index.html](https://hilary217.github.io/cs184-final/)

+Acknowledgement to CS184 team of Berkeley for basic codes